At Class Act Productions, we strive to educate children about the scope and importance of an entire theatrical

 - The cast list will be posted on our facebook page (facebook.com/CAPTheatre) and on the show page of our website (captheatre.org) when the decision is made.

-- An activity fee of $50 is required for each actor cast in a show
+- An activity fee of $60 is required for each actor cast in a mainstage musical.

-- All actors must supply their own white short sleeve undershirt to wear under costumes as well as basic black flats for shoes (simple slip-on shoes with a sole and no adornments).
+- All actors must supply their own short sleeve undershirt (usually white or black) to wear under costumes as well as basic black flats for shoes (simple slip-on shoes with a sole and no adornments).
 Actors may be asked to provide some basic costume pieces (socks, top, or tights, for example).

 - Parents/Guardians are asked to donate sodas and cookies, which will be served at intermission during show performances.
 You will receive a donation confirmation upon request for sodas and cookies which you can use for tax purposes.

 Our rehearsal and performance schedules serve to show children how to take the dialogue in the script and bring it to life on the stage.